Funding and finances

 - Placement year funding – if you have a placement.

-You can still secure a placement after you have applied for your funding as long as this is before your deadline to secure a placement, and your application will be corrected by the University when you re-enroll in August (see below).
+You can still secure a placement after you have applied for your funding as long as this is before your deadline to secure a placement, and your application will be corrected by the University when you re-enrol in August (see below).

 More information you need to know about Student Finance England funding